anthonydugois/hector-benchmarking/README.md

 user@fnancy:~$ tmux new -s my-session
 ```

-In addition, this allows to go back on the frontend without terminating the current job (hit `Ctrl+B D` to return on the
+In addition, once connected to a node, this allows to go back on the frontend without terminating the current job, which
-frontend, and execute `tmux a -t my-session` to reattach the current session on the screen).
-This is useful, for
+would also release the node (hit `Ctrl+B D` to return on the frontend, and execute `tmux a -t my-session` from the
+frontend to reattach the current session on the screen and go back on the reserved node).
+This is useful, for instance,
-instance, to increase the walltime of a running job.
+to increase the walltime of a running job.
 See https://github.com/tmux/tmux/wiki for more details.

+Let's reserve and connect to a node in the cluster named `gros` (from Nancy's site) for 1 hour:

 ```shell
 user@fnancy:~$ oarsub -p gros -l host=1,walltime=1 -I